Azra Quraishi: Awards and recognition

 At a memorial ceremony in Islamabad on 26 November 2002, Badruddin Soomro, Chairman PARC, announced that the Institute of Agriculture Biotechnology and Genetics Research (IABGR) would be renamed in Quraishi's honour.
 Soomro acknowledged that the glass ceiling had prevented Quraishi from the promotion she deserved.
 She had been promoted to be the Chief Scientific Officer and Deputy Director General, Agriculture Biotechnology Institute, Pakistan Agricultural Research Council (PARC).
 Quraishi had no children but she contributed towards her nephew and the financial costs of dozens of poor children.

 Azra Quraishi was a member of several societies including the Pakistan Botanical Society.

 Publications

 Quraishi published over 140 scientific research papers in internationally recognized scientific journals and 85 popular science articles.
-Quraishi participated in over 70 national and international conferences, symposia or seminars in Pakistan, India, Canada, Egypt, Philippine, USA, UK, India, Jordan, Bangladesh, and, in the month before her death, China.
+Quraishi participated in over 70 national and international conferences, symposia or seminars in Pakistan, India, Canada, Egypt, Philippines, USA, UK, India, Jordan, Bangladesh, and, in the month before her death, China.

 Death

 Azra Quraishi died on 22 November 2002 at age 57.